John-Telek/Pi_SDR/README.md

-LIVE RTL_SDR Server to test you App.
+LIVE RTL_SDR Server to test your SDR App.

 Located in Canberra, ACT, Australia.